roneli/fastgql/docs/src/content/docs/schema/directives.md

 description: fastGQL supported directives
 ---

-In this section we will go over all of the custom _fastGQL_ directives, what they do and how to use them.
+In this section we will go over all the custom _fastGQL_ directives, what they do and how to use them.
 These directives are added automatically when we augment and generate the server code.
 You can also use the following command `go run github.com/roneli/fastgql init` or copy the [fastgql\_schema\_fragment.md](fastgql\_schema\_fragment.md "mention").

 ## Augmentation directives